nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 Common errors include:

-- **404 / Resource Not Found** - The `url` setting in the `[ai-llm]` section as set in the git config file configuration may not been configured correctly, or possibly the LLM API is down.
+- **404 / Resource Not Found** - Indicates that the `url` setting in the `[ai-llm]` git config section may be incorrect, or possibly the LLM API is unavailable.

-   Please consult LLM provider's instructions for connecting API, and ensure that the [integration config setting](../Integrations/AI.md) has been set correctly for the LLM.
+   Check the LLM provider's API instructions and verify the [integration config setting](../Integrations/AI.md).

-   Note that some API providers require a provider prefix in the model setting, e.g. `openai/gpt-4.1` would be an example model configuration for [github.ai](https://github.com/marketplace/models/).
+   Some APIs require a prefix, e.g., `openai/gpt-4.1` would be an example model configuration for [github.ai](https://github.com/marketplace/models/).

-- **The Git diff is too large** - This means that the diff is larger than the configured `maxDiffSize` setting in the respective
+- **The Git diff is too large** - the diff exceeds the `maxDiffSize` setting in `[ai-commit-message]`.
-  `[ai-commit-message]` configuration section of the git configuration file.

-  Increase this setting if necessary, however, adding unfocused commits with a large number of edits will be difficult to describe in a brief commit message, whether AI or human generated!
+  Increase the setting if needed.
+However, large diffs can be challenging to describe in a concise commit message, whether AI or Human generated.

-- **AI generation of the commit message failed - Request body too large for <model>** - This means that the LLM's maximum token input limit threshold has been exceeded.
+- **AI generation of the commit message failed - Request body too large for <model>** - The LLM's token limit was exceeded.
-  The number of Tokens for input context for free to use / public LLMs can be restrictive (e.g. approx 8000 tokens), whereas many commercial LLM  can accept over 100k input tokens.
+  Free/public LLMs may allow ~8,000 tokens; commercial LLMs may allow 100,000+.

 #### Tips + Notes
-> - It is recommended that you align the `maxDiffSize` setting to align to your team's normal diff sizes per commit,
->   and within the input context token limitations of your [chosen LLM provider](https://github.com/taylorwilsdon/llm-context-limits).
+> - Align the `maxDiffSize` with typical commit sizes for your team and within the token limits of your [chosen LLM provider](https://github.com/taylorwilsdon/llm-context-limits).
 >
-> - Token density for code is generally higher than for natural language, and will depend on the language used.
+> - Code has a higher token density than natural language, depending on the programming language.
 >
->   A tool such as [tiktoken](https://github.com/openai/tiktoken) can assist determining approximate token counts per line of code or per file for your code bases.
+> - Tools like [tiktoken](https://github.com/openai/tiktoken) can help estimate token counts per line or file.
 > - Although commercial providers generally bill for usage as a function of input and output token counts, unless your team makes very high frequency
     and/or commits with very large diffs, using SmartGit to assist with commit messages is unlikely to incur more than a few US$ per month.